gautierdag/Gautier-Dagan/about.md

 <p>Hi, my name is Gautier Dagan, I am a first year PhD student in NLP at the University of Edinburgh 🏴󠁧󠁢󠁳󠁣󠁴󠁿 through the <a href="https://web.inf.ed.ac.uk/cdt/natural-language-processing" target="_blank" rel="noopener">UKRI CDT programme</a>.

-For my PhD, I am very exploring the intersection of such as Multimodal Learning (vision + text), Interactive Learning and Representation learning.
+For my PhD, I am exploring the intersection of such as Multimodal Learning (vision + text), Interactive Learning and Representation learning.

 I am also interested in Data Scraping and Analysis, Game theory and International Relations.